quinnlas/microbrewery/README.md

 # Microbrewery
 A project for learning Micronaut and Spring.
 A microservice architecture application that supports functions of a brewery such as serving customers, generating bills, and rotating a tap list.
-It's funny because it has micro in the name.

-The project is inspired by https://github.com/mfarache/micronaut-ms.
+This project was inspired by https://github.com/mfarache/micronaut-ms.

 ## Features
 ### MVP Features